vsrinivas/fuchsia/docs/targets/acer12.md

 A password is required to modify the secure boot setting, but “disabled” will persist without one.
 11. Select “Exit” from the tabs at the left
 12. Select “Exit Saving Changes”
-13. Each time the machine boots, press ESC to abort the IPV6 netboot and boot from USB (hack)

 ## What if you end up in the Windows 10 Setup?
 If you don’t enter the BIOS and haven’t installed another OS, You’ll end up on a blue background “Hi there” screen asking you to select country, language, etc.